elftvxq/react-native-crypto-price-tracker/README.md

 Can view the currency price details such as price change percentage in 24h, price change chart.

-Press the curve line on the chart can get the accordingto price
+Press the curve line on the chart can get the according to price

 ![Currency Detailed Page](https://i.imgur.com/a4Be00b.jpg?1)